 In 1913, Watson published a paper called "Psychology as the Behaviorist Views It" in the journal Psychological Review.
 This manifesto declared war on introspective psychology.
 He argued that psychology had failed to establish itself as a natural science because it relied on subjective self-report.
 Only behaviour, measurable and verifiable, could form the basis of a true science of psychology.

-The manifesto made bold predictions.
-Watson claimed that behaviourism would eventually explain all human action, from simple reflexes to complex social behaviour, moral development, and personality.
-He believed that with sufficient knowledge of stimulus-response associations, we could predict and control behaviour with engineering precision.
+Watson (date unspecified) predicted behaviourism would explain all human actions.
+This covered reflexes to social behaviour, moral development, and personality.
+He thought knowing stimulus-response links lets us predict and control behaviour precisely.

 Watson believed that children had no innate personality, no fixed temperament, no inherent aptitude.
 He famously wrote, "Give me a dozen healthy infants, well formed, and my own specified world to bring them up in and I'll guarantee to take any one at random and train him to become any type of specialist I might select, doctor, lawyer, artist, merchant chief and yes, even beggarman and thief, regardless of his talents, penchants, tendencies, abilities, vocations and race of his ancestors."